Skip to content

 Note

 ABINIT never outputs the value of input variable ngkpt, but instead uses kptrlatt, a 3x3 matrix of integers.
 In the simplest case, with nshiftk=1, kptrlatt will simply be a diagonal matrix with diagonal values equal to the input ngkpt.
-However, if nshiftk is not 1, but the combination of ngkpt and shiftk allows ABINIT to generate an homogeneous k point grid with different basis vercotr in reciprocal space, nshiftk might be reduced to 1, and kptrlatt will not be a simple diagonal matrix.
+However, if nshiftk is not 1, but the combination of ngkpt and shiftk allows ABINIT to generate an homogeneous k point grid with different basis vectors in reciprocal space, nshiftk might be reduced to 1, and kptrlatt will not be a simple diagonal matrix.
 Nevertheless, both the input and the echoed grids are equivalent.

 Determination of the lattice parameters